vrocky/gpt-automation/README.md

 *.yml
 ```

+<h2>Output</h2>

-<h3>Output</h3>The generated code, including the directory structure and file contents, will be copied to the clipboard in the following format:
+The generated code, including the directory structure and file contents, will be copied to the clipboard in the following format:

 ```dir
 Directory Structure: